SOURCE Programs & Events

 Tri-School Days of Service: SOURCE provides one-time service activities through its Tri-School Days of Service which are held in the Fall (late Sept/early Oct) and in the Spring (April).
 These days of service are great opportunities to volunteer in the community on a team with peers from the Schools of Medicine, Nursing and Public Health.
 Several projects are available to choose from and are assigned on a first-come, first-served basis.

-Community Tours: East Baltimore community leader Glenn Ross leads scheduled tours through the surrounding neighborhoods to orient students to the community. *Tours are offered at posted times during the summer months and the 1st term/ 2nd term (around Orientation times).
-Tours are not offered in the Winter months due to the cold weather.
+East Baltimore Community Bus Tours: East Baltimore community leader Glenn Ross leads scheduled bus tours through the surrounding neighborhoods to orient students to the community.
+Tours are offered at posted times during the summer months and the 1st term and 2nd term (around Orientation times).
+Tours are not offered in the winter months due to the cold weather.

 Baltimore Week: Every October, SOURCE joins forces with various student groups and departments on campus to host Baltimore Week.
 The week is filled with activities to introduce the Hopkins community to the local Baltimore community.
 Various speakers and community involvement opportunities are organized.